nivreddy14/accessibility-assessment/DEVELOPMENT.md

 ## Kibana Integration
 ### Running up an ELK stack locally

+>Integration with Kibana is not an actively supported feature at present.
+See `PLATUI-1228`.
+The below steps can be used for testing Kibana integration locally when any active work is planned.

 You will need to have ~6GB of memory allocated to your local docker engine to run the ELK stack.
 If you're running Docker Desktop, you can configure this in **Docker -> Preferences**

 You will also need to have docker-compose installed (tested on Mac OSX with v1.25.2).